-Do you know that 4.4 million blogs are being published daily?
+Do you know that more than 6 million blogs are being published daily?
 This means that millions of new content are being put out there for the world to see.
 You’re not gonna be able to read every single one of them, but some are gonna cause a buzz.

 For example, SEO is driven by content.
 So, there are countless SEO articles that I come across on a daily basis.
 Some of my favorite SEO-related content to read are experiments and case studies.
 I enjoy seeing how other SEO professionals figure out and refine strategies to make their websites rank better.